Rhyd-Lewis/GCol/paper/paper.md

 # Performance

-The various optimisation algorithms available in the GCol library are described in detail in its official documentation [@GColDocs] and in the book of Lewis [@Lewis2021Book].
+The various optimisation algorithms available in the GCol library are described in detail in its official documentation [@GColDocs] and in the book of [@Lewis2021Book].
 These resources include detailed information on the asymptotic complexity of all algorithms used.